octokit/plugin-rest-endpoint-methods.js/docs/issues/update.md

 </td></tr>
 <tr><td>type</td><td>no</td><td>

 The name of the issue type to associate with this issue or use `null` to remove the current issue type.
+Only users with push access can set the type for issues.
+Without push access to the repository, type changes are silently dropped.

 </td></tr>
   </tbody>